-Siena provides first-hand experiences to make learning come alive.
+Siena provides hands-on experiences to make learning come alive.
 Regular field trips directly enhance the classroom curriculum.
-Through active participation and experience our students are provided with an ideal learning environment for inquiry and discovery.
-Hands-on learning or learning by doing, is one of the most powerful learning tools for our students and provides the means for the students to access the curriculum through their senses.
-Siena makes experiential learning a priority, frequently bringing in guest speakers and instructors, attending local performances and showcases, and yearly internships for its high school students.
+Through active participation and experience, our students are provided with an ideal learning environment for inquiry and discovery.
+Hands-on learning or learning by doing is one of the most powerful tools for our students and provides the means for them to access the curriculum through their senses.
+Siena makes experiential learning a priority, frequently bringing in guest speakers and instructors, attending local performances and showcases, and requiring yearly internships for its high school students.

 Siena students take cross-curricular field trips throughout the year, including:

-- Many local art museums, theaters and musical venues (e.g. a middle school trip to see Synetic Theater’s movement-based version of Shakespeare’s Twelfth Night after reading the play and acting out scenes in the classroom);
+- Many local art museums, theaters, and music venues (e.g., a middle school trip to see Synetic Theater’s movement-based version of Shakespeare’s Twelfth Night after reading the play and acting out scenes in the classroom);

 - Supreme Court of the United States to hear oral arguments in addition to visits with former clerks of Supreme Court justices to prepare for High School Mock Trial;